dawndishsoap3/Sofia_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GA7f74dMpFM?si=1sVGXT2Fvy2xNNsr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ISGqGEbCcpE?si=TqQMsiPEvNbvCroy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
+- Technical progress:
+The entire idea including the design and the first prototype following design finished.
+Also recieved most of the needed materials for the building process and tested the TT DC gear motor with the L298N motor driver; Nema 17 stepper motor + TMC2209 motor driver successfully.
+Multiple portions of the overall design were also cadded, printed and altered to fit into the rest of the materials.
+I used a combination of pieces of acrylic & 3D prints to create the main backing of the mechanism.

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project